Cuonglearning/GTAIV_InventoryMod/README.md

 Press `I` to toggle the inventory menu.
 The menu will pause the game.

 #### Using Items
-1. Open inventory (`I`)
+1. Open inventory
-2. Select a category (1-7 from main menu)
+2. Navigate the menu using numberic keys
-3. Select an item (1-9)
+3. Select any item
-4. Confirm usage - animation will play automatically
+4. Animations will start.
+There will be announcement when you're done using item, several actions like shooting, jumping will cancel item use

 ### Looting from NPCs
 - Approach a dead NPC